HarshNarayanRawat/Amazon_Prime_EDA_Project-SQL/README.md

 - **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
 - **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
 - **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Amazon Prime.
+- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Amazon Prime Video.

 ## Conclusion
-This analysis provides a comprehensive view of Amazon Prime's content and can help inform content strategy and decision-making.
+This analysis provides a comprehensive view of Amazon Prime Video's content and can help inform content strategy and decision-making.